General settings for the Plex Media Server. You can access these under Settings > Server > General in Plex Web App.

 Size of IPC buffer (in bytes) when streaming transcodes

 You can adjust the size of the IPC (inter-process communication) buffer.

 Warning!: DO NOT adjust this if you don't know exactly what it does.
 This is not a setting a user should normally be changing.

-The "Away Mode" in Windows Vista and newer is intended "to provide a 'user not present' state to the machine so you can walk away, know that your recording is going to happen (or not be interrupted) while not badgering the user with a screen, audio, etc.".
+The "Away Mode" in Windows is intended "to provide a 'user not present' state to the machine so you can walk away, know that your recording is going to happen (or not be interrupted) while not badgering the user with a screen, audio, etc.".